cerebral/overmind/packages/overmind-website/guides/beginner/03_definingstate.md

 ### Null

 All values, with the exception of booleans, can also be **null**.
 Non existing.
 You can have a non existing object, array, string or number.
-That means if we have not selected a tab both the string version and number version would have the value **null**.
+That means if we have not selected a mode both the string version and number version would have the value **null**.

+## Deriving state

-## Getter
+### Getter

 A concept in Javascript called a [getter](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Functions/get) allows you to intercept accessing a property in an object.
 A getter is just like a plain value, it can be added an removed at any point.
 Getters does **not** cache the result for that very reason, but whatever state they access is tracked.